Kooralbyn, Queensland: Education

 The Kooralbyn International School is a private primary and secondary (Prep-12) school for boys and girls at 62-80 Ogilvie Place.
 In 2017, the school had an enrolment of 285 students with 24 teachers (21 full-time equivalent) and 24 non-teaching staff (16 full-time equivalent).

 There are no government schools in Kooralbyn.
-The nearest government primary schools are in Tamrookum and Boonah.
-The nearest government secondary schools are in Boonah and Beaudesert.
+The nearest government primary schools are Tamrookum State School in Tamrookum and Boonah State School in Boonah.
+The nearest government secondary schools are Boonah State High School in Boonah and Beaudesert State High School in Beaudesert.

 Amenities

-The locality has a shopping complex (with real estate, fuel, groceries and other conveniences), a hotel, an 18-hole golf course, polo fields, an airstrip, a light commercial area, mini golf, tennis, self-contained accommodation, the Kooralbyn International School, and other facilities.

 The Scenic Rim Regional Council operates a mobile library service which visits Salisbury Avenue.

+The Scenic Rim Aerodrome (ICAO:YSRA) is in the south-east of the locality on Wellington Bundock Drive.
+It is privately owned and was formerly known as Kooralbyn Aerodrome.

 Resort

 In 1979, work began on a resort that featured a diverse range of recreational facilities.
 55 hillside holiday houses were completed in 1982 and designed by Harry Seidler.
 In 1991 a new hotel was added to the resort.
 In July 2008 the resort and golf course closed and went into liquidation.
 In June 2014 Peter Huang, founder of the Yong Real Estate group, settled on the purchase of the Kooralbyn Resort.

 After a lengthy restoration costing over $7m, the newly-renamed Ramada Resort Kooralbyn Valley re-opened to visitors in June 2016.